To help you plan an amazing day at Coney Island, here's everything you need to know about this scenic park in Singapore.

 6. Embark on a picturesque walk

 Keen to learn more about the biodiversity and history of Singapore’s Coney Island?
 Sign up for a two-hour guided walk led by NParks volunteers on selected Saturday mornings in June, November and December.
-Psst: Do check the official website before heading over.
+Just check the official website before heading over for updates and announcements, as areas of the park may be closed for construction work.
 Alternatively, feel free to take a nice, long stroll around the park on your own if you’re not keen on cycling.
-Tip: stick to the designated trails and appreciate the animals from afar.
+Tip: stick to the designated trails and appreciate the animals (especially those wild boars) from afar.

 7. Spot wildlife